greenm01/ec4x/docs/ec4x_specs.md

 CST will open up new, larger hulled classes of combat ships.

-Rount up to the nearest whole number when recalculating a capacity increase.
+Round up to the nearest whole number when recalculating a capacity increase.

 | CST Level | Min EL | Capacity Increase |
 |:---------:|:------:|:-----------------:|